Showing posts with label Savannah. Show all posts

 Our live oaks are approximately 250 years old, and we are caring for them with pruning and periodic feeding.

-The massive branches also support other plants Gray strands of hanging Spanish Moss which is an epiphyte & not a parasite & resurrection Fern which grows along the tops of the main branches, and looks dead when dry but becomes green again after the rain.
+The massive branches also support other plants: Gray strands of hanging Spanish Moss, which is an epiphyte and not a parasite, and resurrection Fern, which grows along the tops of the main branches.
+It looks dead when dry but becomes green again after the rain.

 Behind the visitor center was a sign that read: